Hiwonder-docs/Jetson-Orin-Nano/source/docs/4_Basic_Programming_Course.md

 * **Dictionary**

-1)  Syntax: {"name" ："zhangsan"， "age"：50}
+1)  Syntax: `{"name" ："zhangsan"， "age"：50}`

 2)  Format: it is surrounded by curly bracket and the elements are separated by comma.
 The elements should be in unified format (When the elements are separated by semicolon, the front part should be string and the latter part can be any types.) and Key must be string.
 If there is no semicolon within some element, dictionary will be considered as Set.

 3)  Feature:dictionary is the most flexible container.
-It doesn’t support sorting, but support nesting.
+It doesn't support sorting, but support nesting.
 Access the elements through \[ \] and get and the elements cannot use subscript.
 Delete the elements by pop key. (without remove)

 <img class="common_img" src="../_static/media/chapter_4/section_7/media/image5.png" style="width:4.78125in;height:0.27083in" />